NU Dependency Status

 Note: This information applies only to applicants who have been admitted to the JD program at Northwestern Pritzker School of Law.
 Applicants who have been admitted to the MD program at Northwestern Feinberg School of Medicine can find more information about NU Dependency status here.
 This information also does not determine federal dependency status for SPS undergraduates.
 See SPS Federal Dependency Status for information pertaining to those students.

-If you would like to be considered for institutional scholarship funding through the Law School's Admissions Office, your financial aid application process will vary depending on whether you are considered NU Dependent or NU Independent.
-All 2018-19 JD applicants who will not be 26 years old or older as of September 1, 2018 will be considered NU Dependent for the purpose of institutional scholarship eligibility and will be required to submit parental information in the Incoming Law University Aid Application.
+If you would like to be considered for institutional scholarship funding, your financial aid application process will vary depending on whether you are considered NU Dependent or NU Independent.
+All 2019-20 JD applicants who will not be 26 years old or older as of September 1, 2019 will be considered NU Dependent for the purpose of institutional scholarship eligibility and will be required to submit parental information in the Law Entering University Aid Application.
 NU Dependent students who meet all of the criteria outlined below can apply for NU Independent status.

-JD applicants who will be at least 26 years old as of September 1, 2018 are automatically considered NU Independent for the purpose of institutional scholarship eligibility.
-These students are NOT required to submit parental information in the University Aid Application and do NOT need to complete the dependency status appeal process outlined below.
+JD applicants who will be at least 26 years old as of September 1, 2019 are automatically considered NU Independent for the purpose of institutional scholarship eligibility.
+These students are NOT required to submit parental information in the Law Entering University Aid Application and do NOT need to complete the dependency status appeal process outlined below.

 To qualify as NU Independent, you must document the following: